Phoebe Lapine has the career that foodies everywhere dream of: she spends her days cooking, photographing, and writing about food — then eating it.

 "I need to have high-resolution images readily available, and that would be very difficult without Dropbox."

 During the publishing process for her first cookbook, In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World, Phoebe found that Dropbox gave her the freedom to collaborate without having to worry about email attachments.
 "Dropbox is really helpful, especially with big files I obviously don't want to send via email," she says.

-The same goes for her contributions to publications like Food Thinkers; she now uses Dropbox to store most of her work and to send articles and photos, not only because it's easier, but so she can keep her materials organized in individual folders for each magazine she's working with.
+The same goes for her contributions to publications like Food Thinkers; she now uses Dropbox to store most of her work and to send large files, like articles and photos, not only because it's easier, but so she can keep her materials organized in individual folders for each magazine she's working with.